arasgungore/EE242-projects/ComputingEigenvaluesAndEigenvectors/README.md

 # Project 2: Computing Eigenvalues and Eigenvectors using Normalized
 # Power Iteration Algorithm and Inverse Iteration Algorithm

+This project was assigned for the Numerical Methods for Electrical Engineering (EE 242) course in the Spring 2021 semester.

 ## Run on Terminal